mariocpinto/0008_MOOC_Getting_Started_with_Python/Course_Notes.md

 ![Week 1 content of 'Getting Started with Python' MOOC](https://github.com/mariocpinto/0008_MOOC_Getting_Started_with_Python/blob/master/Images/Getting_Started_with_Python_Week_1_Contents.png)

 The content introduces the learner to the Python programming language and also explains the mechanics of the course.
+The 'Python for Informatics' book that this course follows can be found in html format [here](http://www.pythonlearn.com/html-270/).

 #### Week 2